rgilks/royal-game-of-ur-cli/docs/minimax.md

 1. **Move Ordering**: By considering promising moves first, we can improve the efficiency of alpha-beta pruning.
 2. **Transposition Tables**: Storing and reusing evaluations of previously seen positions can prevent redundant calculations.
 3. **Iterative Deepening**: This technique allows the algorithm to make the best use of available time by progressively increasing the search depth.

-## Conclusion

-The minimax algorithm with alpha-beta pruning provides an effective way for an AI to make decisions in the Royal Game of Ur.
-It allows the AI to look several moves ahead and choose the best possible move, considering both its own opportunities and the opponent's potential responses.

-While this implementation provides a strong AI player, it's worth noting that the effectiveness of the minimax algorithm heavily depends on the accuracy of the evaluation function and the depth of the search.
-Deeper searches generally lead to stronger play but require more computational resources.

 ## References